-Before a new vaccine is introduced, anticipated benefits and issues are assessed.
-Mathematical models can provide information about the population-level effects of a vaccine, and therefore assist in the decision-making process.
+Before a new vaccine is introduced, anticipated benefits and issues must be assessed.
+Mathematical models can provide information about the population-level effects of a vaccine and therefore assist in the decision-making process.
 We have highlighted potential issues that may arise with vaccination for RSV.
-In particular, we determine conditions under which a destabilisation of the disease-free equilibrium is possible.
-This is not in the form of a backward bifurcation, as is sometimes seen, but rather occurs when the vaccine causes sufficiently fast recovery and transmission is extremely high.
-An infection-free population that is effectively vaccinated against RSV can nevertheless produce vaccination-induced spikes of infection.
-Although such a case is unlikely to occur with the unrealistic parameters we chose, we have shown proof-of-concept that it is possible and determined conditions on the recovery rate due to vaccination that allow for the possibility.
+In particular, we determine conditions under which a destabilisation of the ~~disease-free equilibrium~~ is possible.
+This is not in the form of a backward bifurcation, as is sometimes seen, but rather occurs when the vaccine causes sufficiently fast recovery and transmission from infected vaccinated individuals is extremely high.
+An infection-free population that is effectively protected against RSV can nevertheless produce vaccination-induced spikes of infection.
+These regular spikes occur even in the case when the transmission function is not oscillating.
+Although such a case is unlikely to occur with the highly unrealistic parameters we chose, we have shown proof-of-concept that it is possible and determined conditions on the recovery rate due to vaccination that allow for the possibility.

-Using impulsive differential equations, we were able to formulate conditions on the period and the strength of vaccination to allow for disease control (though not eradication).
+We considered two forms of vaccination: single vaccination before infection (such as a maternal vaccine) and periodic vaccination.
+Using impulsive differential equations, we were able to formulate conditions on the period and the strength of vaccination to allow for disease control.
 If the vaccine reduces transmissibility and is applied frequently, then vaccinated infected individuals can be reduced to low numbers.
-We relaxed the assumption of constant transmission.
-We demonstrated that the waning of the vaccine has a greater effect on the outcome than coverage.
-Hence it is imperative that a vaccine that provides a sufficient duration of protection be developed before being released for general use.

-We also defined a new quantity, the impulsive reproduction number $T_0$ .
-This is a sufficient (but not necessary) condition, based on an overestimate of the infected population, that ensures eradication if $T_0 < 1$ .
-If $T_0 < 1$ , then the infected population is contracting within each impulsive cycle.
+We also defined a new quantity, the impulsive reproduction number T_0 .
+This is a sufficient (but not necessary) condition, based on an overestimate of the infected population, that ensures eradication if $T_0 < 1$.
+If $T_0 < 1$, then the infected population is contracting within each impulsive cycle.
 Since the infected population is then reduced at each impulse point, the result is the eventual eradication of the infection.
-Note that we assumed constant transmission for this derivation; however, numerical simulations were performed using seasonal oscillations.
-The result was a double period: one from the impulsive periodic orbit and the other from the seasonal oscillations.
+Note that we assumed constant transmission for this derivation; however, numerical simulations were performed using seasonal oscillations and demonstrated comparative results.
+In particular, if the strength of periodic vaccination r is sufficiently high, then the disease will be controlled, assuming the vaccine is given with sufficiently frequency.
+See Figure 6.

-Our model has some limitations.
-Firstly, we assumed that time to administer the vaccine was significantly shorter than the time between vaccine administrations in order to justify the impulsive approximation.
-Such assumptions are reasonable in many cases [?], although can produce confounding effects in some situations [?].
+Our model has some limitations, which should be acknowledged.
+First, we assumed that time to administer the vaccine was significantly shorter than the time between vaccine administrations in order to justify the impulsive approximation.
+Such assumptions are reasonable in many cases [38], although they can produce confounding effects in some situations [13].
 The extreme parameters that we used to illustrate the vaccination spikes operated under the assumption that the transmission rate for infected vaccinated individuals was significantly higher than the transmission rate without vaccination.
-Since we extended the model introduced by Weber et al. [39], our model inherited many of the assumptions from that model, such as mass-action transmission, a constant birth rate and that the birth and death rates were matched, resulting in a constant population.
+Since we extended the model introduced by Weber et al. [47], our model inherited many of the assumptions from that model, such as mass-action transmission, a constant birth rate and that the birth and death rates were matched, resulting in a constant total population.

-In our model we considered RSV transmission dynamics for a single age class, in order to allow for the model to be analytically tractable.
-Given we were examining the broad population-level impacts in a large population, we considered this a reasonable model simplification.
-Further, it has been shown that for a similar compartmental RSV model, including multiple age classes did not change the bifurcation structure of the model [16].
-However, different vaccine candidates for RSV are being developed for distinct key age groups - infants, young children, pregnant women, and the elderly [30].
-This means that future models that explore the specific implications of vaccines for these target groups may need to incorporate additional age classes.
+In our model, we considered RSV transmission dynamics for a single age class, in order to allow for the model to be analytically tractable.
+Given that we examined the broad population-level impacts in a large population, we considered this a reasonable model simplification.
+Furthermore, it has been shown that, for a similar compartmental RSV model, including multiple age classes did not change the bifurcation structure of the model [22].
+However, different vaccine candidates for RSV are being developed for distinct key age groups: infants, young children, pregnant women and the elderly [37].